mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 The robot design process consists of the following steps.

 Step 1: Chassis Size
-Determine the physical size of the robot from Size 1 (rat- sized) to Size 8 (rhino-sized).
+Determine the physical size of the robot from Size1 (rat-sized) to Size8 (rhino-sized).
 Physical size determines the number of physical option Slots a robot has available as well as the Base Hits and attack roll DMs for a robot of this Size.
 Size modifies the Cost of the robot, although